mikkokallio/bicep-workshop/README.md

 - Note: Transpiling the file manually is not required when deploying Bicep.
 We do it here just to show what happens under the hood every time you deploy.
 - View the new file with `cat main.json`.
 - Deploy the resource with `az deployment group create --template-file main.bicep --resource-group rg-workshop-alastname`.
+- Note: If you set the default rg earlier, you can leave out the `--resource-group` switch.
 - Check the deployment in portal, with `az network vnet list` or otherwise.

 ## Task 1.2: Modify